 Rhinacanthus Extract

-Rhinacanthus (Snake Jasmine) Leaf Extract is a calm-clarity botanical that helps soothe stressed skin, defend against daily environmental aggressors, and support a fresher, less-shiny look—ideal for gel serums, toners and scalp tonics that aim for comfort, balance and everyday resilience.
+A calm-clarity botanical that helps soothe stressed skin, defend against daily environmental aggressors, and support a fresher, less-shiny look—ideal for gel serums, toners and scalp tonics that aim for comfort, balance and everyday resilience.

-Tinospora crispa Extract Reading Rhinacanthus Extract 3 minutes Next Perilla Extract
+Tinospora crispa Extract Reading Rhinacanthus Extract 2 minutes Next Perilla Extract

 If your brief calls for clearer, calmer-looking skin without going heavy on actives, Rhinacanthus nasutus Leaf Extract (often called snake jasmine) is a tidy addition.
 Traditionally used across South and Southeast Asia for problem skin, this leaf extract brings a smart mix of soothing, antioxidant and purifying benefits that slot neatly into modern gels, toners and light lotions.
 On top of that, suppliers highlight broad care properties—anti-inflammatory, anti-allergic, antifungal and antiviral—making it a versatile pick for “reset and defend” formulas.